 Best place to find information and services that your council provides...

-The woman, from the Windlehurst area of St Helens, was ordered to pay a total of £1014.05 after being found guilty in her absence at Liverpool, Knowsley and St Helens Magistrates’ Court of failing to have her dog microchipped, as prescribed by the Microchipping of Dogs (England) Regulations 2015.
+Lee Wilson, 39, of Brookway Lane was ordered to pay a total of £230 after being found guilty in his absence at Liverpool, Knowsley and St Helens Magistrates’ Court of failing to have his dog microchipped, as prescribed by the Microchipping of Dogs (England) Regulations 2015 .

-She failed to comply despite being served with a final opportunity to comply notice, which effectively gives a dog owner an extra seven days to meet the requirements of the legislation.
+Wilson failed to comply despite being served with a 'Final Opportunity to Comply' notice, effectively giving a dog owner an extra seven days to meet the requirements of the legislation.

 He was fined £100, with costs of £100 and ordered to pay a victim surcharge of £30.